Maximize Equity in Minnesota: Bridge Loans Help You Buy Before You Sell

 Are there alternatives to bridge loans in Minnesota?

-- Home equity loan: This kind of loan (sometimes called a HEL) allows you to borrow money using the equity in your home as collateral.
-Interest rates for a home equity loan can be more expensive than your current rate on your first mortgage, but instead of completing a cash-out refinance (paying off the first mortgage and borrowing cash), you can just borrow the money you need at the higher interest rate and leave your first mortgage of at its lower rate.
+Home equity loan: A home equity loan, sometimes called an HEL, allows you to borrow money using the equity in your home as collateral.
+Interest rates for a home equity loan can be more expensive than your current rate on your first mortgage, but instead of completing a cash-out refinance (paying off the first mortgage and borrowing cash), you can just borrow the money you need at the higher interest rate and leave your first mortgage at its lower rate.

-- Home equity line of credit (HELOC): Another option to use your existing equity is a HELOC.
+Home equity line of credit (HELOC): Another option to use your existing equity is a HELOC.
 This allows you to pull money out of your property for a relatively low interest rate.
 Instead of receiving the money all at once, your lender will extend a line of credit for you to borrow against.
-You might, however, have to pay an early closure fee if you open this line of credit and close it very soon after.
-Unlike a home equity loan, HELOCs typically have adjustable interest rates.

-- Cash-out refinance: This type of loan lets you pull cash out of your home while refinancing your previous mortgage at the same time.
+Cash-out refinance: This type of loan lets you pull cash out of your home while refinancing your previous mortgage at the same time.
 Interest rates are typically higher for these kinds of loans compared to regular refinances, but are lower than those for bridge loans.
 This is not a solution for everyone, though.
-For example, you cannot do two owner-occupied loans within one year of one another.
-This would mean that you might have to wait longer to finance your new purchase with an owner-occupied mortgage using the cash from your cash-out refinance.

-- 80-10-10 (piggyback) loan: This option is called a piggyback loan because you would be taking a first mortgage and second mortgage out at the same time to fund your new purchase — this means that you would only need 10% down.
-For buyers who can’t make as large of a down payment before selling their previous home, this could be a solution that helps them avoid the cost of mortgage insurance.
+For buyers who can’t make a large down payment before selling their previous home, this could be a solution that helps them avoid the cost of mortgage insurance.
 You would, however, still be carrying the cost of three mortgage payments until you sell your current home and can pay off the second mortgage.

-- A 401k loan: Borrowing against your retirement account comes with some benefits and drawbacks — your repayment period will be relatively short (up to 5 years), and your monthly payment will likely be high.
 This could affect your ability to qualify for your new mortgage, as your lender will need to include this monthly payment when calculating your debt-to-income ratio.
-If your 401k plan allows, you might be able to borrow up to $50,000 to put toward your new purchase.
+If your 401(k) plan allows, you might be able to borrow up to $50,000 to put toward your new purchase.

 Are there modern ways to buy a house before I sell?

 With today’s technology, there are real estate solution companies like HomeLight that incorporate bridge loans into convenient programs that streamline the process of buying and selling a house at the same time in Minnesota.
-These “Buy Before You Sell” programs can provide a more complete “bridge” to help you successfully complete your move to a new home, thereby reducing stress and worry.
+These “Buy Before You Sell” programs can provide a more complete “bridge” to help you successfully move to a new home, reducing stress and worry.

 Examples of other “Buy Before You Sell” or home trade-in service companies include Knock, Orchard, Flyhomes, and Homeward.